 The FLAP retrospective is a blend of a futurespective and retrospective that takes into account Future Considerations, Lessons Learned, Accomplishments and Problem Areas that should be taken into the next sprint.
 It can be a fun and alternative way to engage the team in order to identify which risks and relevant action items.

-As good practice, remember to set the stage and ensure that people are reminded that is not a process of blame, but for identifying potential areas for change.
+As good practice, remember to set the stage and ensure that people are reminded that this is not a process of blame, but for identifying potential areas for change.
 If you have run this retrospective method several times before, you should see greater fidelity of ideas.
-If there are recurring items, this should be a treated as a red flag.
+If there are recurring items, this should be treated as a red flag.

-Key components of a FLAP Retrospective activity
+Key components of a FLAP retrospective activity

 Alternative options to try in your FLAP retrospective